Mark Tanner Sculpture Award 2021-22

 Prompted by an instinct to invert the logical, Edwards’ sculptures animate and denature the formal language of minimalism.
 Destabilising the rigid formality of the grid, whilst compounding qualities of hard and soft, sculpture and textile.

-Coloured twine coats the surface of several elements in an optic pattern, creating a sense of transformation occurring within.
+Coloured twine coated the surface of several elements in an optic pattern, creating a sense of transformation occurring within.
 The optical surface pattern has a quiet but persistent pulse, the effect of which is slightly disturbing, alien, uncanny.
 Their whirring energy creates the sense there is something you have forgotten; it is not clear if their presence is malignant or benign.

-Through necessity of space in the artist’s studio, works are stacked on top of each other, moved around and constantly reconfigured.
-Objects at the bottom have little choice but to serve as plinths for the more transient upper layers.
+Through necessity of space in the artist’s studio, works were stacked on top of each other, moved around and constantly reconfigured.
+Objects at the bottom had little choice but to serve as plinths for the more transient upper layers.
 This constant scrambling of position allows the potential for unconscious discourse between elements.
 These objects, elusive beings of unclear status, eventually find their niche.
 Like fish in a coral reef, coupling occurs and things slowly acquire ‘settled status’.